project-image

 Update 29, I think

-almost 6 years ago – Sun, Sep 30, 2018 at 02:33:23 AM
+about 6 years ago – Sun, Sep 30, 2018 at 02:33:23 AM

 This update is mostly to remind folks that the PDF will not be out in September.
 We mentioned this in the last update but now that Sept. is almost over folks are checking in for the first time in a while asking “where the pdf at?!”